-Figure \ref{fig:embedded_lorenz63_metrics} reports the time-averaged evolution of the RMSE and the spread of the \elo using the \unenkf (blue), the \unsmf (yellow), and the \consmf (green) for varying ensemble sizes $M$.
+Figure \ref{fig:embedded_lorenz63_metrics} reports the time-averaged RMSE and the spread of the \elo using the \unenkf (blue), the \unsmf (yellow), and the \consmf (green) for varying ensemble sizes $M$.
 All filters have optimally tuned inflation.
 For small ensemble size $M < 100$, the unconstrained \enkf has a lower RMSE and spread than the stochastic map filters.
-For larger ensemble size $M > 100$, we observe a consistent improvement in the RMSE and spread with the nonlinear filters.
+For larger ensemble sizes $M > 100$, we observe consistent improvements in RMSE and spread with the nonlinear filters.
 For large ensemble size $M \approx 500$, the \unsmf and \consmf perform similarly in terms of RMSE and spread, corresponding to a reduction of the RMSE by $18\%$ and the spread by $16\%$ with respect to the \enkf.
 These results echo the conclusions of \citep{spantini2022coupling} on the bias-variance tradeoff of nonlinear filters with limited samples.
 Interestingly, the \consmf always performs better than the \unsmf.
 For $M > 80$, the \consmf achieves the lowest RMSE and spread.
-For $M \in [60, 200]$, we observe that the RMSE of the \consmf rapidly decreases from $8.0 \cdot 10^{-1}$ for $M = 60$ to $5.3 \cdot 10^{-1}$ for $M = 200$.
-In contrast, the RMSE and spread of \unsmf have a slower decay with the ensemble size.
+For $M \in [60, 200]$, we observe that the RMSE of the \consmf rapidly decreases from $8 \cdot 10^{-1}$ for $M = 60$ to $5.3 \cdot 10^{-1}$ for $M = 200$.
+In contrast, the RMSE and spread of \unsmf exhibit slower decay with increasing ensemble size.
 The RMSE of the \consmf plateaus at about $5.3 \cdot 10^{-1}$ for $M > 160$, while the \uncons \smf requires $M = 500$ samples to achieve a similar performance.

-We observe from Figure \ref{fig:embedded_lorenz63_invariant} that the \unenkf and the \consmf conserve the linear invariant.
-However, the \unsmf shows important variations in the linear invariant estimate (up to $200\%$) for $M = 160$.
-These results suggest that it is beneficial to combine the preservation of linear invariants with nonlinear prior-to-posterior transformations for non-Gaussian filtering problems.
+Furthermore, we observe from Figure \ref{fig:embedded_lorenz63_invariant} that the \unenkf and the \consmf conserve the linear invariant.
+However, the \unsmf shows significant variations in the linear invariant estimate (up to $200\%$) for $M = 160$.
+These results suggest that combining preservation of linear invariants with nonlinear prior-to-posterior transformations is beneficial for non-Gaussian filtering problems.